Which iPad is best for drawing?

 Our thoughts:

 In our book, the iPad Pro is the best iPad for drawing.
 While it’s slightly larger in size, we can’t overlook the other features.
-It is the most modern, technologically advanced iPad on the market, so it comes with lots of features that set it apart from the competition.
+It is one of the most technologically advanced iPads on the market, so it comes with lots of features that set it apart from the competition.

 To start with, the iPad Pro 2022 has an M2 chip.
 It is 18% faster than the M1, the Neural Engine (which controls processing tasks) is 40% faster, and the graphics processors are 35% faster.
 In other words, it is incredibly fast.
 Users can run their favorite graphic design software without worrying about lag.